GenadiKozarev/react-modern-tic-tac-toe/README.md

 - the importance of immutability

 TODO:
-- Add a toggle button that lets the user sort the moves in either ascending or descending order.
 - When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).
 - Display the location for each move in the format (row, col) in the move history list.